The Ultimate Guide to CD Laddering

 What Is a CD Ladder?

-CD laddering refers to a saving and investment strategy where a lump sum of money is divided into multiple certificates of deposits (CDs) with different maturity dates.
+CD laddering refers to a saving and investment strategy where a lump sum of money is divided into multiple certificate of deposits (CDs) with different maturity dates.
 This allows the investor to maximize higher growth rates available to CDs with longer terms while having access to a portion of the funds.
 You can take out the money from CDs with shorter maturities while the others still earn.

 The guaranteed rate of return is one of the advantages that make CD laddering an attractive savings option.
 But remember that you may not be able to access your finds for a certain period.